eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 		* Low-level programming at the kernel, hypervisor, firmware, or BIOS level
 		* Penetration testing
 + skill set:
+	- GitHub is seeking a highly experienced and detailed-oriented individual contributor with a technical bent to help maintain and expand GitHub’s Risk Management function.
+GitHub is committed to doing right by our customers and developing a highly effective control environment where risk is managed in a meaningful and sensible way that aligns with our business.
+		* Are you a fearless, autonomous yet social go-getter, prone to fits of root cause analysis, followed on by enthusiastic information sharing?
+		* Do you like to test theories, and exult, rather than deflate, when the results return gaps or deficiencies because it means you have an opportunity to make something better?
+		* Do you want to see The Big Picture, and find ways to collect and organize data to tell the story?
+Maybe have a strong forest-from-trees project management perspective?
+		* Do you agree that the organic power of mutually respectful discourse and collaboration is what makes the world go round?
+		* And last, but most certainly not least, have you already answered the question "Why are we here?" with the GRC Truth, "Because Customers”?
+	- If so, you might be the person we are looking for!
+	- As part of the Security-GRC team reporting to the Security-GRC Risk Manager, you will work closely with multiple groups including software engineering, infrastructure, product, security operations, application security, legal, privacy, finance, HR, sales, and audit to develop and execute sound risk management processes and technical controls to meet customer needs, satisfy external audit requirements, and address internal business objectives.
+	- This is an excellent opportunity for a strong Individual Contributor to have a hand in elevating risk management and security as a business and sales enabler, and to integrate a deep understanding of product and business into the technical risk space.
+This is a team effort, so bringing your team members, leadership, and customers along for the ride is integral to your success.
+Central to the team's culture is that of inclusion, transparency, and teamwork - we lift each other up to be successful!
+	- A large focus of this position will be:
+		* Execution and management of the Risk Assessment lifecycle for GitHub products and operating environments, including reporting on, planning and tracking remediation/mitigation plans.
+		* Engage with GitHub team members and GitHub and Azure Compliance partners in detailed research and analysis of technical and process centric requirements in support of new initiatives, continuous improvement, and remediation efforts.
+		* Contribute to the development of controls and continuous testing, design remediation and risk mitigation solutions, and collaborate cross functionally to establishing high levels of automated testing and evidence collection.
+		* Act as lead for your function area in development and tracking of risks and remediation project plans; assist in tracking successful completion of work, ensuring alignment with product roadmap.
+		* Provide feedback to business stakeholders on regulatory/industry better practices with regard to establishment and operation of internal controls.
+		* Represent GitHub’s culture, tone and spirit of partnership with our coworkers, technology partners, Microsoft peers.
+		* Contribute to the development of tools, automation, and practices to better support ongoing Security-GRC services.
+		* Above all, you'll be getting your hands deep into the work and identifying new ways to solve problems and provide services inside our company.
+	- Our ideal candidate takes an extremely pragmatic approach to Risk Management, functions as part of a growing team, and is able to balance the needs of a very dynamic engineering culture with that of protecting the company and customer data.
+	- This job is U.S. based and open nationwide, however, semi-frequent travel (<10%) to our San Francisco, CA headquarters, Portland, OR, or Seattle, WA, will be necessary for a remote worker.
+(NOTE: Due to current COVID-19 restrictions on travel, non-essential travel for GitHub employees has been suspended indefinitely)
+	- Required experience:
+		* 5+ years prior work experience in technical risk management, information security, audit and/or compliance efforts, with a focus in a technical capacity at a large SaaS provider.
+		* 4+ years experience performing technology risk management lifecycle program work, including assessment, reporting and remediation planning and tracking activities.
+		* 4+ years experience building complex project plans and tracking completion, negotiating commitments and escalating on blocking issues constructively.
+		* Experience standing up and administering applications and tooling with a growth mindset for learning scripting and automating processes.
+		* Proven success in developing and using metrics/KPIs to assess, report on and improve program performance.
+		* Practical experience with NIST, AICPA TSP/SOC, PCI, FISMA/FedRAMP, COBIT, ISO, or other industry and regulatory frameworks.
+		* CISA, CISSP, CRISC, CIA or other relevant independent certification, or equivalent education.
+		* Proven communication skills and ability to understand the value and drivers behind adjusting style and tone for a given audience, including technical and non-technical peers across the company.
+		* Strong independent motivation, high comfort level with asynchronous work environments, written communication, use of chat tools.
+		* Must be legally authorized to work in the United States.
+	- Preferred Attitude:
+		* Lead From Any Chair - You model influence without control, bringing your team members, leadership, and customers along for the ride is integral to your success.
+		* Loves the opportunity to Fix It, Build It, Understand It.
+		* Confidence in ability to learn new things - has the ability to state: "I don't know, but I will find out and circle back!”
+		* Very high comfort level working under ambiguous situations, with natural drive to bring clarity.
+		* Compulsive about getting it down on "paper".
+		* Creative mindset; a willingness to try a new approach, and challenge assumptions.
+		* Highly team oriented personality.
+		* An open, learning mindset.
++ skill set:
 	- 3+ years experience designing and implementing cross component or platform wide features
 	- Working knowledge of TLS
 	- Familiar with concepts of big data- Hadoop, Spark, Kafka, NoSql